 - How many (net) additions to the team have there been in the last 24 months?
 In the investment team alone?
 With the “fund size evolution” question, this should help you assess the momentum the firm is benefiting from.
 A shrinking team is almost always a bad sign – either the fund is losing momentum or it is struggling to attract talents to fill the gaps.

 - How many people have left the fund over the last 24 months?
 If you exclude “defined-length” contracts (such as Associates program), churn should be low: jobs in private equity are rare, and people tend to stick to their seat if their role is interesting and if they believe the firm has decent future prospects.
 If churn is high (let us say more than 30% of the firm was renewed over the last 2 years) this means that at least one of the two previously mentioned conditions were broken.

 - Who are the senior sponsors of the fund?
 Each private equity fund is chaired and/or advised by highly-respected individuals within the investment industry.
 Such personalities act as a stamp of approval and tend to facilitate fundraising.
 Conversely, you should proceed carefully with not or weakly endorsed funds.

 - Can I meet the rest of the team?
-Private equity firms are small companies and personal fit is even more important than in consulting – imagine that you will spend many years working with the same people on a series of projects.
+Private equity firms are small companies and the personal fit is even more important than in consulting – imagine that you will spend many years working with the same people on a series of projects.
 I thus encourage you to meet as many team members as possible to assess this fit.

 Compensation and career path